bormaxi8080/osint-timeline/README.md

 - killport is a command-line utility for killing processes listening on specific ports.
 It's designed to be simple, fast, and effective.
 The tool is built with Rust and works on Linux and macOS: https://github.com/jkfran/killport

-- Pentest-GPT - a GPT-empowered penetration testing tool: https://github.com/GreyDGL/PentestGPT
+- PentestGPT - a GPT-empowered penetration testing tool: https://github.com/GreyDGL/PentestGPT

 - Andriller - is software utility with a collection of forensic tools for smartphones.
 It performs read-only, forensically sound, non-destructive acquisition from Android devices: https://github.com/den4uk/andriller